Complying with Chemical Substance Legislation

 Managing Soil and Groundwater Contamination Risks

-Above-ground waste liquid piping, Hikone Plant
+Above-ground waste liquid piping, Hikone Site

-Hikone Plant is the main manufacturing base for SCREEN’s semiconductor and display production equipment businesses.
+Hikone Site is the main manufacturing base for SCREEN’s semiconductor and display production equipment businesses.
 The facility uses above-ground piping to handle any waste liquid requiring purification as a measure to prevent contamination of soil and groundwater.

 As the waste liquid is transported via the above-ground piping as far as the treatment equipment, employees can visually monitor conditions and respond quickly in the event of an emergency.
 The piping system is also inspected regularly to minimize any risk of a leakage.